conan-io/docs/reference/commands/remove.rst

     # Removes all the zlib/1.2.11 packages built with Clang compiler

+You can query packages by both their settings and options, including custom ones.

 All the above commands, by default, operate in the Conan cache.
 To remove artifacts from a server, use the ``-r=myremote`` argument: